mirnovov/obsidian-homepage/README.md

 * Enable `Use workspaces` to open a workspace of that name instead.
 * Use `Open on startup` to change the note or workspace to open.
 If a specified note is nonexistent, it will be created.

+## Installation

+You can either obtain the plugin using Obsidian's built-in browser, or install it manually by putting it in your vault's `.obsidian/plugins` folder.
+If doing the latter, you'll need to run `npm run build` in the plugin directory before using, which will compile its TypeScript files into JavaScript.